 Public legal education

-Public Legal Education (PLE) gives people the knowledge, skills and confidence to tackle problems they meet in everyday life.
+We are the UK's leader in the field of public legal information (PLE) for young people.
+PLE gives people the knowledge, skills and confidence to tackle problems they meet in everyday life.

 The Citizenship Foundation began as the Law in Education Project back in 1984, so we have a long history of designing and developing legal education projects.